 BIRKENSTOCK

-For S/S 17 Birkenstock have updated their bestselling pattern, ‘Shiny Snake’, with two new fashion colors orange and black/multi.
+For S/S 17, Birkenstock have updated their bestselling pattern, ‘Shiny Snake’, with two new fashion colors: orange and black/multi.
 The upper is based on an original snakeskin pattern and rendered in Birko-Flor, a non-leather, skin-friendly, tear-proof and easy-care material.
-This fabric is available ‘Madrid’, ‘Arizona’, ‘Gizeh’, and ‘Mayari’ styles.
+This fabric is available in ‘Madrid’, ‘Arizona’, ‘Gizeh’, and ‘Mayari’ styles.

 www.birkenstock-group.com